Korean Cultural Center New York: Sports

 KCCNY proudly supports athletes of all Korean sports as well as athletes of Korean background active in the world.
 2017 and 2018 are particularly exciting years as the world prepares for the 2018 Winter Olympics and Paralympics hosted by Pyeongchang, South Korea.
 The official games will take place from February 9 to 25, and KCCNY will be hosting various programs and campaigns in New York in support of the upcoming Olympics.

 Cuisine

 KCCNY is the annual host and sponsor of top Korean food competitions such as the Global Taste of Korea Contest.
 In addition, KCCNY holds special workshops featuring top chefs showcasing Korean cooking techniques and cuisine that shares the depth and flavors of Korea.

 Library/Education

-The library located inside the Korean Cultural Center New York location holds a rich collection of over 20,000 books and DVDs in both English and Korean.
-It is open to the public on weekdays from 9am to 5pm, but is also available through an easily accessible online E-library found on the center's website.
+The library located inside the Korean Cultural Center New York location holds a collection of over 20,000 books and DVDs in both English and Korean.
+It is open to the public and its materials are available online.